2. Setting up Fastly IO

 It's time to enable Fastly IO for our account by starting a trial.
 This step assumes you've been assigned the role of superuser.

-Let's log in to the Fastly web interface, clone the active version of the service, select Billing from the account menu, and then select Trials from the sidebar.
-Click Start trial in the Image Optimizer box to start your 30 day Fastly IO trial.
+Let's log in to the Fastly web interface, select your service, click the Service configuration tab, then select Image Optimizer from the sidebar.
+Click Start free trial in the Image Optimizer box to start your 30 day Fastly IO trial.

 Enabling Fastly IO on a specific service